Funding for Research Stays in Norway for Visiting Researchers

 About the call for proposals

-Under this call for proposals, funding is available for researchers from other countries to carry out a research stay at a Norwegian research organisation.
 This call has an open-ended submission deadline, i.e. grant applications may be submitted at any time during the year, and will be processed on an ongoing basis.

 Research stays are to have a duration of minimum one month, and maximum 12 months.

-This call for proposals applies across multiple activities under the Research Council.
+This is a joint call for proposals across multiple activities under the Research Council.
 You may only apply for support from the activities/programmes that are listed in the call.
 Please note that some activities may operate with special requirements and guidelines for this type of funding.
 Applicants are therefore advised to consult the relevant activity for information about any specific requirements and guidelines.
 For more information, see “Relevant thematic areas for this call” below.

 The Norwegian-language call for proposals is the legally binding version.